MicrosoftDocs/PowerShell-Docs/dsc/pull-server/secureMOF.md

 Import-Certificate -FilePath "$env:temp\DscPublicKey.cer" -CertStoreLocation Cert:\LocalMachine\My
 ```

-#### On the Target Node: import the cert’s private key as a trusted root
+#### On the Target Node: import the cert's private key as a trusted root

 ```powershell
 # Import to the root store so that it is trusted